Medical malpractice cases in Ohio can get complicated quickly. Our Dayton medical malpractice lawyers at KNR will talk with you and review your claim.

 There is no limit on how much you can receive for your compensatory damages.
 These are meant to reimburse you for your actual financial costs and losses.

 Do you believe a doctor made a mistake and hurt you?
-When you believe you are the victim of medical malpractice, talk with a Dayton medical negligence lawyer.
-Talking to an attorney means you get an experienced opinion about whether the doctor did something wrong.
-At KNR, our lawyers will tell you whether you have a strong or weak claim.
+When you believe you are the victim of medical malpractice, talk with a Dayton medical negligence law firm near you.
+Talking to a local medical negligence lawyer means you get an experienced opinion about whether the doctor did something wrong.
+At KNR, our medical malpractice attorneys will tell you whether you have a strong or weak claim.

 We will talk with you about your experience.
 We will get copies of your medical records and review them.
 If we believe there is evidence of malpractice, we will explain how to move forward with your claim.